onvasrouler/R-type/docs/markdown/developer.md

-# Server Development Tool Documentation
+# R-Type Server Development Tool Documentation

 This documentation outlines the structure and functionality of the `server_dev_tools` for the R-Type project.
 This tool provides the framework for creating and managing server modules.